-

 • Food industry : control of SO₂ levels in wines, beers, juices, dried fruits, jams, sauces and processed products.

-• Nutraceuticals : securing herbal ingredients and food supplements.
+• Nutraceuticals : securing plant-based ingredients and food supplements.

 • Oenology : precise monitoring of free and total SO₂ levels in wines to ensure their microbiological and organoleptic stability.

-• Environment : measurement of sulfur dioxide emissions into ambient air and industrial effluents, as part of atmospheric pollution monitoring.
+• Environment : measurement of sulfur dioxide emissions in ambient air and industrial effluents, as part of air pollution monitoring.

 Affected matrices